Using Schematex with AI

 call listDiagrams and pick the best match.

 2. Call getSyntax for the chosen type.
-Read it carefully.
+Stay on the canonical path unless an

 3. Call getExamples (maxComplexity: 2) for few-shot context.